evennia/evennia/docs/source/Contribs/Contrib-Barter.md

 # Barter system

-Evennia contribution - Griatch 2012
+Contribution by Griatch, 2012

-This implements a full barter system - a way for players to safely trade items between each other using code rather than simple free-form talking.
-The advantage of this is increased buy/sell safety but it also streamlines the process and makes it faster when doing many transactions (since goods are automatically exchanged once both agree).
+This implements a full barter system - a way for players to safely trade items between each other in code rather than simple `give/get` commands.
+This increases both safety (at no time will one player have both goods and payment in-hand) and speed, since agreed goods will be moved automatically).
+By just replacing one side with coin objects, (or a mix of coins and goods), this also works fine for regular money transactions.

-This system is primarily intended for a barter economy, but can easily be used in a monetary economy as well -- just let the "goods" on one side be coin objects (this is more flexible than a simple "buy" command since you can mix coins and goods in your trade).

 ## Installation